fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 	7. <details><summary>Adjust Tank limit if 5+ alive players</summary>

+		* Tank limit = The number of tanks on the field at the same time
 		* This means that if server has 5+ alive survivors, each 5 players join, Tank limit plus 1
 		<br/>So if there are 10 alive survivors, tank limit: 2+1 = 3 (Does not affect director tanks)
 			```php